You are leaving Lundbeck.com/US

 Epidemiology and burden

-Worldwide, 50 million people have dementia.2 With the shift towards an increasingly elderly population, there are nearly 10 million of new cases every year.11 The WHO predicts that the prevalence of dementia will almost double every 20 years, and by the year 2050, 152 million people will have the condition.11
+Worldwide, over 55 million people have dementia.¹ With the shift towards an increasingly elderly population,² there are nearly 10 million new cases every year.¹ A global collaboration of researchers have projected that by 2050, 153 million people worldwide will be living with Alzheimer’s disease or dementia.³

-Alzheimer’s disease is the most common cause of dementia, accounting for 60-80% of dementia cases.3 The total global societal cost of dementia is estimated to be USD 818 billion, rising to USD 2 trillion by 2030.11
+Alzheimer’s disease is the most common cause of dementia, accounting for 60-70% of dementia cases.¹ The annual worldwide cost of dementia is now greater than USD 1.3 trillion, and is expected to increase to USD 2.8 trillion by 2030.⁴

 People who are concerned that they – or their loved ones – are experiencing symptoms of Alzheimer’s disease should see their doctor for help and advice.